SciSharp/Numpy.NET/README.md

 | Actuality     | Can easily keep up with `numpy` dev   | Will trail behind, due to lack of manpower |
 | GPU support   | None                                  | Using a GPU backend for calculatons possible, per design |
 | Performance   | TODO: measure                         | TODO: measure |

+There are a couple of other NumPy ports out there featuring subsets of the original library.
+The only one that matches Numpy.NET in terms of completeness is the IronPython package `numpy` which is out of date.
+The SciSharp team is committed to keeping Numpy.NET up to date with the original library and to feature as much of the original functionality as possible.

 ## Code generation